andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/slide-in-animation-in-swift.md

 To keep things simple, I only allow myself to customize the `duration` property, and optionally provide a `completionDelegate` when I call the function&#8230; the other properties are more fundamental to how the animation should perform, so I encapsulate the implementation here so that it's an abstraction when I actually call `slideInFromLeft()` later in my View Controller.

-The last thing I do is add the animation that I just created and configured to the view's layer property. &#8220;The view&#8221; here would be the instance of UIView that has _calls_ `slideInFromLeft()`:
+The last thing I do is add the animation that I just created and configured to the view's layer property.
+"The view&#8221; here would be the instance of UIView that has _calls_ `slideInFromLeft()`:

 ```swift
 extension UIView {